HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 | `wpsPassword` | Sets the password of the `wpsUser` to this value. |

 !!! important
-    If the Websphere primary admin user was at any time changed manually and not through the helm values, the values for `wasUser` and `wasPassword` need to be set to the current credentials once and a `helm upgrade` with those values must be executed.
+    If the Websphere primary admin user was at any time changed manually and not through the helm values, the values for `wasUser` and `wasPassword`or the credentials in the custom secret must set to the current credentials once and a `helm upgrade` with those values must be executed.
 Afterwards, the helm values can be used to change the credentials.

 !!! important
     Do not change the admin credentials during the update of the DX deployment to a later version.
 Always set the current credentials in the `custom-values.yaml` before upgrading.

-!!! note
-    Currently, the Configuration Wizard and DXConnect always use the `wpsadmin` user.
-Changes to the `wasUser` do therefore not affect the Configuration Wizard and DXClient (which connects to DXConnect).
-If the `wasUser` is kept as the default `wpsadmin` but its password is changed, the new password will also apply to the Configuration Wizard and DXConnect.

 #### 2. LDAP

 If a [LDAP is configured](./optional_configure_apps.md#supported-ldap-configuration) in the helm values under `configuration.core.ldap`, the core security credentials need to be manually set to the credentials of the administrator user(s) from LDAP and kept up to date manually in the helm chart if the users are changed in the LDAP.
 The credentials are used in several startup and configuration scripts.
 Changes in the helm values will not cause any changes to the LDAP users.

 Please refer to the [Updating user ID and passwords](../../../../../manage/security/people/authentication/updating_userid_pwd/index.md) topic for additional information on how to manually change credentials.

+### Config Wizard security credentials

+Similar to Core, the Config Wizard admin credentials can be configured from the helm chart.
+The properties for credentials are found under the `security` section of the values file.
+The behaviour slightly differs depending on the user registry that is configured for HCL Digital Experience.

+If the default file-based user registry is used for the Config Wizard profile, changes of the credentials in the helm values or custom secret are applied automatically by a `helm upgrade`.
+This changes the Config Wizard admin user and also applies the configured credentials for the Config Wizard login and the [`dxConnectUsername` and `dxConnectPassword` for connections of DXClient to dxconnect](../../../../../../extend_dx/development_tools/dxclient/index.md).

+!!! important
+    If the Websphere primary admin user was at any time changed manually and not through the helm values, the values for `configWizardUser` and `configWizardPassword` or the credentials in the custom secret must be set to the current credentials once and a `helm upgrade` with those values must be executed.
+Afterwards, the helm values can be used to change the credentials.

+If an LDAP is configured for Config Wizard, the security credentials need to be manually set to the credentials of the administrator user from LDAP and kept up to date manually in the helm chart if the users are changed in the LDAP.
+The credentials are used in several startup and configuration scripts.
+Changes in the helm values will not cause any changes to the LDAP users.

 ## Configuring Credentials from Secrets